stdecker/Dissertation_Dashboard/README.md

 Please contact me for any changes or discrepancies.

-**Note: Aims 2 and 3 are switched from my dashboard and my dissertation document.
-This is purely for asthetic purposes.*
+**Note: Aims 2 and 3 are switched from my dashboard and my dissertation document & R files.
+This is purely for asthetic purposes.
+Aim 2 in the document and R files refers to the substrate sensitiity work, while Aim 3 in these files refers to the mechanistic work with carboxyatractyloside.
+In the dashboard, these aims are switched.*

 # License
 This project is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)